(keep reading to learn what happened)

 If you want a more modern look, popular YouTuber Brennen Taylor visited The Keating Hotel in 2019.

 This video included him really digging into the hotel’s quality, much like Gordon Ramsay.

-If you’re interested, you can watch it below (but keep reading for more details, because, spoiler alert, you won’t be able to visit The Keating Hotel yourself):
+If you’re interested, you can watch it below (but keep reading for more details, because there’s a lot of “on again, off again” stuff going on at The Keating Hotel):

 The local CBS news affiliate also did a segment on The Keating Hotel in 2015.

 They interview some of the staff, though they take a much more positive view than Gordon Ramsay did.